Brand New Me. Drawn Out.

 Materials: Pen on four rolls of paper

-This drawing consists of four rolls of paper, on which Maxwell repeatedly inscribed the same motif of the same four verticle lines that found their way onto most of his earliest drawings - this motif has seen been identified by an Ar Psychotherapist as being representations of his nuclear family.
+This drawing consists of four rolls of paper, on which Maxwell repeatedly inscribed the same motif of four verticle lines that found their way onto most of his earliest drawings.
 The work is compiled of approximately ten million of these lines.

-Maxwell chose to use this same method of mark-making he started as an infant as they represent the artistic spontaneity of a child, they are an expression still devoid of any of the cultural/historical/societal etc influences of his adulthood that have since impacted his art.
+Maxwell chose to use this same method of mark-making he started as an infant as they represent the artistic spontaneity of a child, they are an expression still devoid of any of the cultural/historical/societal influenced that have his creativity as an adult.

 The decision to move into isolation for a year to transfer these marks onto paper is the modus operandi he used to detach himself from as many distractions as possible.